Author: Dr. Athanasios Pallis

 - First Configuration.
 Characterized by an environment of low uncertainty, low complexity, and dynamism.
 It is an efficiency-oriented strategy that focuses on delivering the essential services and a mechanistic structure of centralized decision-making characterized by procedural standardization.

 - Second Configuration.
 Characterized by a highly uncertain environment with an effectiveness-oriented strategy offering peripheral products and services in addition to essential services.
 It is an organic structure of decentralized decision-making.

 Once in place, a port governance model can be reevaluated and subject to realignments.
 Governance models are revisited to fix any misalignment in the framework or fit changing economic circumstances.
 Another reason is to incorporate feedback from the port or its regulators as the reforms unfold in practice.
 Two conclusions can be drawn from the examination of port governance models in place around the world.
 First, combining inputs does not always result in a fit of the objectives based on optimal performance.
 Second, while governments may have had the best intentions in establishing a more commercialized footing for port operations, port governance reforms have not always delivered the full benefits sought.

 Correcting these mismatches requires that a port links its governance model to their performance.
 Port performance is the output of a governance configuration.
 Performance deficiencies are partially the by-products of inconsistent governance frameworks, either because of their flaws or because frameworks appropriate to particular objectives have not been imposed as anticipated.
-This misallocation incites a realignment of the coamponents of governance models.
-Therefore, decision-makers must know how the models have failed to deliver if this was the conclusion drawn in that particular context.
-A prerequisite is developing indicators that detail the exact components of this performance, the agents involved in measuring these components, and, at a port level, to prioritize the performance components.
+This misallocation encourages a realignment of the components of governance models.
+Therefore, decision-makers must know how the models have failed to deliver if this was the conclusion drawn in a particular context.
+A prerequisite is developing indicators that detail the exact components of this performance, the agents involved in measuring these components, and, at a port level, prioritizing the performance components.

 2. Towards Modern Port Governance